Liverbrain/linux-dotfiles/README.md

 - [ ] Use bitmap Cozette font instead of CozetteVector
 - [ ] Make a Firefox start page
 - [ ] Configure Claws Mail (because Mutt is unusable)
+- [ ] Add brightness controls to polybar
 - [x] Add more Walters
 - [ ] Go to college